markdoc/docs/pages/docs/frontmatter.md

 # {% $markdoc.frontmatter.title %}

-With Markdoc, you can use frontmatter to apply metadata to your documents.
-Markdoc isn't opinionated when it comes to frontmatter, so you can use YAML, TOML, JSON, GraphQL—pretty much any data format you want.
+Frontmatter is used to apply page-level metadata to Markdoc documents, like `title` and `description`.
+Markdoc doesn't have an opinion about how your frontmatter is formatted.
+You can use YAML, TOML, JSON, GraphQL -- pretty much any data format you want.

 ## Examples

+While not a comprehensive list, the examples below give you an idea of how you can structure frontmatter in various formats.
 ### YAML

 ```yaml